|

 it beforenormally he had a good nose for the value of a

 thing.
-But would not the King of Rohan be willing to pay more
+Would not the King of Rohan be willing to pay more than

-than five hundred gold pieces to get his sister backperhaps
+five hundred gold pieces to get his sister backperhaps as

-as much as a thousand?
-And the elf-boy was apparently a prince,
+much as a thousand?
+And elf-boy was apparently a prince, too,

-too, and ruler of his own elven kingdomsurely he would pay
+and ruler of his own elven kingdomsurely he would pay the

-the sameDo elves use money?to get his queen back.
+sameDo elves use money?to get his woman back.

 study, then to the guardhouse, and finally back to his own apartmentand